 3-Rail O scale model trains were introduced by Lionel about a century ago.
 The 1/48th scale was chosen because it was the most popular scale for doll houses of the day.

-As the most popular scale worldwide, HO enjoys the widest range of products from the greatest number of manufacturers.
+The most popular scale worldwide.
+HO boasts the widest range of products from the greatest number of manufacturers.